Mary and Jeff Bell Library

 Basic computer skills one must have in order to be successful in Web-based or online coursework are: the ability to send and receive e-mail, including attachments; familiarity with the Internet and how to use Web browsers; the ability to install software; word processing skills; and knowing how to cut and paste between applications.

-Are there any limits in being a Distributed Learner?
+Are there any limits in being a Distance Learner?
 What can an on-campus student do that I can't?

 The library makes every effort to ensure that

 Distance Learners have access to the same resources that

 on-campus students have.
 Electronic resources are accessible

 from anywhere in the world.
 Print resources may be requested

 through the Interlibrary Loan Department and are mailed

 directly to distance learners.
 Articles from print journals

 and reference sources will be scanned and made available